-Links between study programme outcomes and course outcomes, content, criteria of learning achievement evaluation acinevement evaluation Study programme outcomes Course outcomes Criteria of learning achievement evaluation complex educational phenomena from monodisciplinary, interdisciplinary, conducted in the field of andragogy and adult education policy documents in the EU and Lithuania, to highlight the main aspects and trends of the development of andragogy Evaluation of the content of document analysis; education, adult learning, non- formal education, special pedagogy, and sports education by presenting research-based conclusions. (functional/operational competence).
+Links between study programme outcomes and course outcomes, content, criteria of learning achievement evaluation

+Study programme outcomes Course outcomes Criteria of learning achievement evaluation complex educational phenomena from monodisciplinary, interdisciplinary, conducted in the field of andragogy and adult education policy documents in the EU and Lithuania, to highlight the main aspects and trends of the development of andragogy Evaluation of the content of document analysis; Evaluation of the argumentation of the specification of pedagogic and andragogic education, adult learning, non- formal education, special pedagogy, and sports education by presenting research-based conclusions. (functional/operational competence).
 To evaluate the characteristics and experiences of adult learning, highlighting different learning needs and emerging challenges. presented during the analysis of simulated situations.